finos/common-cloud-controls/docs/governance/community-groups.md

 Non-technical issues or high-level design decisions may be escalated to the [SC] if a decision or conflict is not resolved in a timely manner (relative to the time-sensitivity of the issue).

 Technical issues should be resolved by the relevant community group.
-Failure to resolve technical issues may be considered a non-technical issue that can be escalated to the [SC] for guidance on finding a resolution.
+Failure to resolve technical issues may be escalated to the [SC] for guidance on finding a resolution.

 ## Changes to the Community Structure